Abstract representations of events arise from mental errors in learning and memory: Cross-cluster surprisal with Hamiltonian walks

-We measure the cross-cluster surprisal within the Hamiltonian trials using a mixed effects model with the formula `$RT \sim \log(Trial) + Target + Trans\_Type + (1 + \log(Trial) | ID)$', where each of the variables has been defined previously.
-Note that we have removed the mixed effect on the $Trans\_Type$ variable because, when it was included, its estimate overlapped significantly with zero.
-The model is summarized in Supplementary Tab.
-3, reporting a 25 ms increase in reaction times for between-cluster transitions relative to within-cluster transitions within Hamiltonian trials ($p = 0.007$).
-This result demonstrates conclusively that the cross-cluster surprisal effect cannot be explained by recency alone, and must therefore must be at least partially driven by people's internal representations of the transition structure.
+We measure the cross-cluster surprisal within the Hamiltonian trials using a mixed effects model with the formula `$\text{RT} \sim \log(\text{Trial}) + \text{Target} + \text{Recency} + \text{Trans}\_\text{Type} + (1 + \log(\text{Trial}) + \text{Recency} + \text{Trans}\_\text{Type} \,|\,\text{ID})$', where each of the variables has been defined previously.
+The model is summarized in Supplementary Table 3, reporting a 36 ms increase in reaction times for between-cluster transitions relative to within-cluster transitions within Hamiltonian trials ($p = 0.010$), matching (within errors) the effect size reported in the original experiment that only included random walks (see Supplementary Table 1).
+This result is measured from the reaction time data for all 120 subjects that observed random walks with Hamiltonian walks interspersed in the modular graph.
+This result indicates that the cross-cluster surprisal effect cannot be explained by recency alone, and must therefore must be at least partially driven by people's internal representations of the transition structure.